zinen/node-red-contrib-huawei-router/README.md

  - Info node: Get list if clients on the wireless lan
  - Info node: Get list of known lan connected clients.
 Both earlier and currently connected
  - Info node: Get signal strength.
 [Made by request in issue#1](https://github.com/zinen/node-red-contrib-huawei-router/issues/1)
- - Toggle mobile data connection
+ - Command node: Toggle mobile data connection
- - Reboot device
+ - Command node: Reboot device
- - Send text/ SMS out [Made by request in issue#6](https://github.com/zinen/node-red-contrib-huawei-router/issues/6).
+ - Command node: Send text/ SMS out [Made by request in issue#6](https://github.com/zinen/node-red-contrib-huawei-router/issues/6).
 My experience on testing on a device that does not support SMS is that the router just respond back that all is okay and the SMS will be sent.
 If your router support SMS it does work though.
  - Info node: Get usage statistic [Made by request in issue#10](https://github.com/zinen/node-red-contrib-huawei-router/issues/10)

 ## Known limits